AH-G/Dictionary-Server-Java/README.md

 # Protocol

 Following protocol has been implemented between the client and the server.
 * For Add operation
+* This is the second line

+*	For Add operation
              * This is the second item
   * Client - > Server: “write@Word@Meaning”